scottkurz/boosted-microprofile-rest-client/README.md

 * `mvn clean package -Dboost.http.port=9000 -Dboost.db.url=jdbc:mysql://localhost:3306/testdb -Dboost.db.user=mysql -Dboost.db.password=mysql`

-From the pom.xml, you can also swap out the Open Liberty runtime for a TomEE runtime by changing the artifact id of the "boost.runtime" dependency:
+From the pom.xml, you can also swap out the Open Liberty runtime for a TomEE runtime by changing the artifact id of the "boost.runtimes" dependency:

 openliberty -> tomee